 “Second Career Internship Program” by Tata group is one such program which is designed for women with 2-4 years experience and who have had a break of 2-8 years.
 The program offers internship on short term projects with highly flexible working hours.
 This helps a smooth transition for the women to join back work.
 Also, it sensitizes the managers to develop roles and environment flexible enough for women.

 Infosys iWin and TCS DAWN (Diversity and Women’s Network) are programs designed for women in the workforce.
-Corporates are also laying down stricter policies towards prevention of sexual harassment and providing mentoring options to develop women leaders.
+Corporates are also laying down stricter policies towards prevention of harassment and providing mentoring options to develop women leaders.
 The efforts made by these companies are commendable; however, there are countries which have developed laws that mandate representation of women in boards of companies.
 They mandate specified leaves for pregnant women and provide support for working mothers as well.
 There are also countries which give benefits to corporates with high representation of women.